 Perhaps the most important contribution Palamas made to Orthodox theology was his distinction between the essence and energies of God.
 While we cannot know God in His essence (God in Himself), we can know Him in his energies (the work of God’s grace in our lives, and who God is in relation to the creation and mankind).
 Both essence and energies are fully God.
 Therefore, when interacting with God’s energies, we interact with the uncreated God Himself, while His essence still remains unknowable and unreachable.

-Here is a more concrete example to help illustrate this: Imagine that God is the sun.
-We all experience the power and energy of the sun every day – its warmth and its light.
-And we experience its warmth and light through the rays that shine down on us.
+Imagine that God is the sun.
+We all experience the power and energy of the sun every day.
+We experience its warmth and light (energies) through the rays that shine down on us.
 These rays don’t give us a mere impression of what the sun is; they are not a substitute for the sun, nor do they merely illustrate what the sun is like.
 They are a real participation in the very energies of the sun itself.
 In other words, by our contact with the sun’s rays, real changes occur in our human chemistry.
 At the same time, however, we cannot participate in or experience the essence of the sun.
 If we tried to approach the essence of the sun, it would overwhelm and annihilate us.

 So it is with God and His grace.
 God’s grace is not a participation in the transcendent and unknowable essence of God.
 However, it is a real experience of God through His divine energies.
 And it is these energies that were experienced: